Growing Bird's-foot Trefoil (Lotus corniculatus): How and Where

 • Once planted keep the plants watered during their first 6 weeks.
 The most common losses are caused by the plugs drying out just after planting.

 After planting, when necessary, mow the area of grass containing the plug plants with your mower blades set at a high setting.
 Ideally about 4 inches (10 cm).
-This prevents the grass from growing to tall and covering the young wildflower plants and will allow them enough light and warmth to build up a good leaf and root system.
-When they are established stop mowing and let them grow on.
+This prevents the grass from growing too tall and covering the young wildflower plants, and will allow them enough light and warmth to build up a good leaf and root system.
+When they are established, stop mowing and let them grow on.